-Nearly one year ago, in September 2019, we launched our People Powered Fair MapsTM campaign in response to the disappointing Supreme Court decision in Common Cause v.
+Nearly one year ago, in September 2019, we launched People Powered Fair MapsTM in response to the disappointing Supreme Court decision in Common Cause v.
 Rucho.
 Since the ruling, we have seen many attacks on existing fair redistricting practices, and opposition for attempts to restore power into the hands of the people.

 Daunt, et al. v.
 Benson

-July 2019 the Michigan Republic Party and fifteen Michigan voters filed claims in a federal court stating that Michigan’s independent redistricting commission violates the First and Fourteenth Amendment.
+July 2019 the Michigan Republic Party and fifteen Michigan voters filed claims in a federal court stating that Michigan’s independent redistricting commission violates the First and Fourteenth Amendments.
 The initial motion for a preliminary injunction by the plaintiffs was denied by the district court in November 2019.
 As a result, they filed an appeal in the 6th Circuit in February 2020.
 The League of Women Voters of Michigan filed an amicus brief to defend the state’s independent redistricting commission’s legality in Daunt, et al. v.
 Benson.
 The League argued that:

 Michigan has the right to autonomously organize its redistricting commission